 The sponsor made no statement regarding the bill in the Congressional Record, and his staff did not supply USITC staff with any information.
-However, the principal proponent of S. 1479, ICF Industries, Inc., stated in its submission to the House Ways and Means Committee concerning the companion bill, H.R.
-2148, that:6 a reduction of the ten percent duty on the types of rayon filament yarn affected by H.R.
+However, the principal proponent of H.R.
+2148, ICF Industries, Inc., stated in its submission to the House Ways and Means Committee that:5 a reduction of the ten percent duty on the types of rayon filament yarn affected by H.R.
 2148 would lower the cost of these yarns to domestic producers no longer able to buy a U.S.made, duty-free rayon filament yarn product.
 Such a duty reduction would thus go a long way toward enhancing the ability of U.S. companies manufacturing fabrics for apparel and home furnishings and embroidery and similar decorative yarns--and of their customers in the apparel and home furnishings industries--to compete more effectively in their U.S. home market against imported products and in the world market generally.